MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/10-summary.md

 You also learned how to use templates to encapsulate sets of tasks that you can repeat throughout your build process.
 You used a template to build the app's Debug and Release configurations.

 Lastly, you practiced your Git skills by pushing commits to a branch and building from that branch.
 Working from a branch lets you work in isolation from the main code base.
-That helps you experiment and try new things without affecting the main development branch, `master`.
+That helps you experiment and try new things without affecting the main development branch, `main`.

 Keep in mind that this build configuration focuses on building a .NET app.
 The tasks you choose will depend on the kind of app you're building, the tools you use to build it, and the programming language it's written in.